Akomal/Analyzing-data-from-YouTube-API/README.md

-# YouTube API to Postgres Pipeline
+# Analyzing data from YouTube API
 Khan academy is a most used online education platform.
 In this project, I am trying to find out answers to few questions.
 This analysis can help people who are trying to build education related content on youtube.

 **Tech Stack:** Python, Data scraping, Postgres, Data Analysis and transformations.